A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Add 1 mL of potassium permanganate solution to a test tube containing 1 mL of an unknown sample.
+1. Add 1 mL of potassium permanganate solution (KMnO₄) to a separate test tube containing 1 mL of a fresh portion of the unknown sample.

 Significance: